Social and Cultural Activities

 For a day trip, Potsdam, a city adjacent to Berlin, contains the magnificent Sanssouci Palace and gardens, which was the summer residence of Prussian royalty.
 Potsdam is also the site of the famous Truman/Churchill/Stalin conference at the end of World War II and the Wannsee House where the Nazis planned the extermination of the Jewish people.
 The Wannsee House has been converted into a fascinating and quite emotion-provoking historical education center.
 Also, the town of Dresden is not far from Berlin and is easily accessible by train as a day trip.
 Amsterdam, Prague, and many other European cities are also easy to reach by air or overnight train.

-Otherwise, Berlin is, of course, full of truly remarkable museums.
+Berlin is full of truly remarkable and interesting museums such as the Berlin Wall Memorial and the Berlin Zoo, Europe's most-visited zoo.
 Students may want to visit one of them, go to the movies (the Sony Cinemaxx in the Sony Center has 15 theaters that show the original English-language versions of first-run movies) or otherwise relax over the weekend.

 A calendar of activities will be given to the students upon arrival in Berlin.